 Satan Provides A Sophisticated Alternative To God

-While Satan is certainly not anywhere near as powerful as God is, he is still a spirit with abilities and intellect far superior to man's.
+While Satan is certainly not anywhere near as powerful as God is, he is still a spirit with abilities and intellect far superior to man.
 He literally has superhuman, supernatural powers.
 This makes him god-like from our puny human vantage point bound by three dimensions and the laws of physics.
 Satan (along with his network of fallen angels and demons) therefore can truly provide a powerful viable alternative to the true God for humans to consider and interact with.
 In fact, this is probably the origin of the pantheon of gods that man has invented and worshiped in all the world's cultures.
 All these evil spirits work together to bring blessings, disaster, prosperity, diseases and even healings (Rev 13:3-4) in response to the worship—or refusal to worship—the gods.

-Are they completely to blame for evil in the world?
-No. Even if there were no evil spirits inventing and inspiring selfish distractions, the world would still be full enough of evil, suffering and death.
+Are they completely to blame for the evil in the world?
+No. Even if there were no evil spirits inventing and inspiring selfish distractions, the world would still be full enough of evil, suffering, and death.
 The Bible states and demonstrates that man's heart is selfish and desperately wicked all on its own (Jer 17:9).
 The spirits speed up the process of exposing what is in our hearts already by making those choices more available, powerful and tempting.
 Of course, this environment makes it that much harder to remain righteous in the current world run by Satan.
 Achieving righteousness today requires overcoming much more than those who live during the Millennium.
 That may seem unfair until you factor in that we will be rewarded in the Kingdom of God based on how much we overcome (Rev 21:7; Dan 12:3; Luke 19:16-17).

 Satan's Incarceration and Release

 When Jesus comes back to set up the Kingdom, all of this evil spirit counter-programming will be stopped.
 After six millennial days of most of the world going their own ways and seeing the misery that results, the world will finally get to see for one thousand years the joy and prosperity that results when the majority get to learn and go God's way.
-It will literally be utopia.
+It will literally be a utopia.

 After the 1000 years are over, people will have the information they need to fairly and objectively judge the two ways of life.
 They can compare the two results and see which way is better and which is the only way could work for happiness and peace for eternity: God's way of peace and love.
 You would think that with that there would be no need for any further experiments with the involvement of evil spirits.